shivannis/xandr-docs-public/xandr-docs/articles/curate/sources-of-planner-information.md

 ---
-title: Sources of Planner Information
+title: Microsoft Curate - Sources of Planner Information
 description: The article discusses the sources of planner information and provides estimates based on daily and weekly snapshots of historical data. ms.date: 11/15/2023
 ---

-# Sources of planner information
+# Microsoft Curate - Sources of planner information

 Impression estimates are based on a seven-day sample of data, defined at the daily level.
 Planner stores seven days' worth of samples, resulting in a rolling weekly snapshot that is updated once per day.